shaughnessyar/driftR/README.md

 Usage
 -----

 As shown, continuous water-quality instrument drift over time, so it becomes necessary to correct the data to maintain accuracy. `driftR` provides four verbs for applying these corrections in a consistent, reproducible manner: *read*, *factor*, *correct*, and *drop*.
 These verbs are designed to be implemented in that order, though there may be multiple applications of *correct* for a given data set.
 All of the core functions for `driftR` have the `dr_` prefix, making it easy to use them interactively in RStudio.

+### Basic Use

 The following example shows a simple workflow for applying these verbs to some hypothetical data:

 ``` r
 # load the driftR package